St. Luke’s Parish is home to the Knights of Columbus

 The history of the Order shows how the foresight of Blessed Michael J. McGivney, whose cause for sainthood is being investigated by the Vatican, brought about what has become the world’s foremost Catholic fraternal benefit society and largest Pro-Life group worldwide.
 The Order has helped families obtain economic security and stability through its life insurance, annuity and long-term care programs, and has contributed time and energy worldwide to service in communities.

-The Knights of Columbus has grown from several members in one council to nearly 16,000 councils and nearly 2 million members around the world.
+The Knights of Columbus has grown from several members in one council to nearly 16,000 councils and over 2 million members around the world.
 This includes over 300 councils on college campuses.

-Membership in the Knights of Columbus is open to practical Catholic men in union with the Holy See, who 18 years of age or older.
+Membership in the Knights of Columbus is open to practical Catholic men in union with the Holy See, who are 18 years of age or older.
 General Meetings are held monthly on the 1st Tuesday of each month at 7pm in the Parish Family Centre.
-(In-person meetings have been suspended due to the pandemic.
-Virtual meetings are held instead.
-Contact the Grand Knight if you wish to join in virtually)

-To obtain more information on the Knights or how you can benefit from joining the Knights, please contact Grand Knight Tom Carr at 604-463-9156.
+To obtain more information on the Knights or how you can benefit from joining the Knights, please contact Grand Knight Adrian Kopystynski at 778 872 4525 or at email@example.com.